 - National Aboriginal and Torres Strait Islander Flexible Aged Care Program Quality Framework Standards

 - Transition Care Standards.

-The single set of standards will apply to all aged care services including residential care, home care and flexible care.
-There will be flexibility in the way the new standards are applied to different services.
+The Aged Care Quality Standards will apply to all aged care services including residential care, home care, flexible care and services under the Commonwealth Home Support Program.
+There will be flexibility in the way the new standards are applied to different services

-The new standards will focus on quality outcomes for consumers rather than provider processes.
+The Aged Care Quality Standards will focus on quality outcomes for consumers rather than provider processes.
 This will make it easier for consumers, their families, carers and representatives to understand what they can expect from a service.
 It will also make regulation simpler for providers working across multiple aged care services, and encourage innovation, excellence and continuous improvement.

-The department is working closely with a Technical Advisory Group made up of consumer groups, service providers, academics and experts in the development of aged care or health standards.
-We have examined quality standards in related sectors including health and disability, and reviewed international and national literature on best practice in aged care and related sectors.
+The Department has been working closely with a Technical Advisory Group (TAG) made up of consumer groups, service providers, academics and experts in the development of aged care or health standards.

 The Department conducted extensive public consultation on the draft Aged Care Quality Standards during March and April 2017.
 The outcomes of public consultation are summarised in the Report on the outcome of consultations on the Single Aged Care Quality Framework.
 Since then, the draft Aged Care Quality Standards have been refined in consideration of feedback from public consultations and key stakeholders, testing of the draft standards for assessability, and advice from the TAG.

 The draft Aged Care Quality Standards and an explanatory document on how the standards will be applied have been published to advise stakeholders of changes since public consultation.

 Guidance material is being developed by the Australian Aged Care Quality Agency (Quality Agency) to support provider compliance and assessment of the Aged Care Quality Standards.
 Supporting information for consumers is also being developed.